-There’s nothing cuter than a kitty’s paws, right?
-When it comes to polydactyl cats—or cats born with more than the usual number of toes on their paws—the extra toes just compound the cuteness.
-While most cats have five toes on their front paws and four toes on their back paws, polydactyl cats can have six (or more!) on each paw.
+Polydactyl cats are born with more than the usual number of toes on their paws.
+While most cats have five toes on their front paws and four toes on their back paws, polydactyl cats can have six (or more) on each paw.

 Polydactyly Is Caused by a Genetic Mutation

 For the most part, polydactyly is harmless to a cat’s health and wellness.
-It can make trimming your cat’s nails a bit more labor intensive—and if you’ve ever trimmed your cat’s nails, you know how difficult it is to begin with—but otherwise, there are plenty of happy, healthy kitties with a few extra toes.
+It can make trimming your cat’s nails a bit more labor-intensive—and if you’ve ever trimmed your cat’s nails, you know how difficult it is—but otherwise, there are plenty of happy, healthy kitties with a few extra toes.

 Some Polydactyl Cats Have “Mittens”

-“Mitten paws” occur when a polydactyl cat’s extra toes form on the middle of the paw, giving it a thumb-like—or mitten-like—appearance.
-Although these extra digits resemble thumbs, they aren’t opposable.Continue to 4 of 8 below.
+“Mitten paws” occur when a polydactyl cat’s extra toes form in the middle of the paw, giving it a thumb-like—or mitten-like—appearance.
+Although these extra digits resemble thumbs, they aren’t opposable.Continue to 3 of 7 below.

 Polydactyly Can Actually Benefit Some Cats

-Polydactyl cats’ toes aren’t just cute—they actually provide some benefits to kitties, too.
-Because polydactyl cats have wider, larger paws, they’re better able to balance on various surfaces, climb, and hunt and capture their prey.
+Polydactyl cats’ toes aren’t just cute—they provide some benefits to kitties, too.
+Because polydactyl cats have wider, larger paws, they’re better able to balance on various surfaces, climb, hunt, and capture their prey.

-If you have a polydactyl cat, be sure to buy her a scratching post or board.
-Those extra toes can seriously do a number on your furniture.Continue to 5 of 8 below.
+If you have a polydactyl cat, be sure to buy it a scratching post or board and make sure that nail trims account for all their toes.
+Those extra toes can seriously do a number on your furniture.Continue to 4 of 7 below.